A global archive of independent reviews of everything happening from the beginning of the millennium

 Gregory Porter won a Grammy last night, for best jazz vocalist.
 Porter will be returning to Juan-les-Pins this summer.

 The clock is also now ticking away one week from Sarah McKenzie performing again at Ronnie Scott's.

 Porter and Archie Shepp, whose appearance that night had also been cancelled, returned in July 2017.

-Sarah McKenzie is on tour in Europe until 16 December 2017 and again in 2018.
+Sarah McKenzie performs in Europe until 16 December 2017 and again in 2018.